mikrostew/recipes/markdown/chocolate-ganache.md

 For all ratios:

 * Place the chocolate chips in a heatproof bowl.
-Heat the cream until it's not quite at a simmer, but showing fine bubbles around the edge (goal is 200°F).
-Pour the cream over the chocolate, stir very briefly to combine, and let rest for 5 minutes.
+* Heat the cream in a double boiler until it's not quite at a simmer, but showing fine bubbles around the edge (goal is 200°F).
+* Pour the cream over the chocolate, stir very briefly to combine, and let rest for 5 minutes.
 Stir again — at first slowly, then more vigorously — until the chocolate is completely melted and the glaze is smooth.
-If any bits of chocolate remain, reheat briefly in the microwave or over a burner, then stir until smooth.
+* If any bits of chocolate remain, reheat briefly, then stir until smooth.

 ### Truffles and stiff decorations